ros-tooling/action-ros-ci-template/README.md

 ### Linting

-This action supports the linters in the [ament/ament_lint].
+This action supports the linters in the [ament/ament_lint] repo.
 Linter names are based off of ament's naming convention `ament_<linter-name>`.
 For example, to use `ament_uncrustify`, set `uncrustify` as your linter.